Sakeyasuke [Sanbariki Co., Ltd.]

 Owner

 This sake was born from a reconstruction project in Cabo Delgado Province, northern Mozambique, East Africa.
-As part of efforts to rebuild the lives of local farmers, locally grown rice was purchased with the cooperation of a local corporation and crossed with Japanese horse-farmed koshihikari rice for brewing.
+As part of the reconstruction of the livelihoods of local farmers, rice grown in the area was purchased with the cooperation of a local company and used in sake brewing, crossbred with Japanese horse-plowed Koshihikari rice.
 The local rice is a native variety called Mukojo, a type of non-glutinous rice.
-The koji is brewed using precious domestic horse-farmed koshihikari rice, carefully grown without fertilizer or pesticides, using the power of both humans and horses.
-As the name suggests, this sake is born from the encounter and fusion of the cultures of two countries, named after Yasuke, a Mozambican samurai who served Oda Nobunaga, and the first foreign samurai in Japanese history.
-Kyoto's Shotoku Sake Brewery produced a limited edition of 500 bottles using the traditional kimoto brewing method.
-It will be available from spring 2023.
+The koji is made using precious Japanese horse-plowed Koshihikari rice, carefully cultivated without fertilizers or pesticides, using only the power of people and horses.
+As the name of the sake suggests, named after Yasuke, the first foreign samurai in Japanese history who was from Mozambique and served Oda Nobunaga, this sake is born from the meeting and fusion of the cultures of two countries.
+Kyoto's Shōtoku Brewery produced only 500 bottles using the traditional kimoto method.
+It has been on sale since spring 2023.

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.